tailtq/tailtq.github.io/_posts/2021-12-25-mysql-explain-json.md

     - Change the programming rules to reduce the weight for database.
 - ...

-In my case, even though the optimizer used a lower-cost and higher `filtered` value index, it has `filesort: true` and the whole query costs ~2 seconds.
+In my case, even though the optimizer used a lower-cost and higher `filtered` value index, it has `filesort: true` so the whole query costs ~2 seconds.

 ## 4. Conclusion